NREL/SOEP-QSS-Test/Status.md

   * To see the options for building the FMU you can run `bld --help`.
   * The default is to build the FMU with QSS support, which enables event indicator variables and directional derivative support (used only for the event indicators currently)
     * Some models don't currently work with the directional derivative support included with the QSS options, in which case the custom `bld.py` will use the `--no-dd` option
-    * QSS can run without directional derivative support but zero-crossing accuracy/reliability can be degraded
+    * Earlier QSS versions could run without directional derivative support but zero-crossing accuracy/reliability was degraded
+    * The current QSS version that uses the new Dependencies section drops support for simulation without directional derivatives
   * To get a "normal" FMU you can use the `--no-qss` option or its equivalent `--pyfmi`
   * Some models/issues might require building the "normal" FMU for PyFMI runs and then building the FMU with QSS options for QSS runs